Cysor/CFDJulia/README.md

 [![DOI](https://jose.theoj.org/papers/10.21105/jose.00021/status.svg)](https://doi.org/10.21105/jose.00021)

+## THIS IS CURRENTLY A WORK IN PROGRESS

 **CFD Julia** adapts **CFD Python**, a.k.a. the **12 steps to Navier-Stokes** to the Julia programming language.
 CFD Python is a practical module for learning the foundations of Computational Fluid Dynamics (CFD) by coding solutions to the basic partial differential equations that describe the physics of fluid flow.
 The module was part of a course taught by [Prof. Lorena Barba](http://lorenabarba.com) between 2009 and 2013 in the Mechanical Engineering department at Boston University (Prof. Barba since moved to the George Washington University).